At the Ecuator in Kenya

 EXPEDITIONS

-Africa (South Africa, Namibia, Botswana, Zimbabwe, Zambia, Tanzania, Kenya,
+southern Africa (South Africa, Namibia, Botswana, Zimbabwe, Zambia,

-Uganda, Rwanda, Burundi, Mozambique, Malawi), Land Rover 110 Defender
+Tanzania, Kenya, Uganda, Rwanda, Burundi, Mozambique, Malawi), Land

 2003 - Two month, 12,000km, drive from Guyaquil,